 The Township intends to reduce the discharge of such pollutants to these waterways by the six required Minimum Control Measures (MCM)s and the associated Best Management Practices (BMP)s outlined in the MS4 permit.
 Additionally, Pollution Reduction Plan (PRP) / TMDL Plans have been developed for various watersheds and are part of our general MS4 permit PAI136134.

 The Township has enacted plans for each of the six MCMs that specifically describe our goals, implementation, and evaluation of each MCM.
-Documentation for the completion of the required action items will be maintained and reviewed for our Annual Progress Reports to the PaDEP.
+Documentation for the completion of the required action items will be maintained by the Engineering Department and reviewed for our Annual Progress Reports to the PaDEP.

 Guidelines for Maintaining Streams in Your Community